FingerRec/real_time_video_action_recognition/README.md

 download this model and load it directly.

 ## Others
-This demo's pretrained model is based on [C3D-tensorflow](https://github.com/hx173149/C3D-tensorflow)
+This demo's pretrained model is based on [C3D-tensorflow](https://github.com/hx173149/C3D-tensorflow);

+If you want the Pytorch version or R3D/I3D etc, please tell me and I will update this code.